Gen II Capture Mechanics

 S (Status)

-The S value is supposed to be 5 if the Pokémon is poisoned, burned or paralyzed, 10 if the Pokémon is asleep or frozen, and 0 if it has no status, but due to a bug (yes, this formula is astoundingly buggy), only sleep and freezing actually affect this value; the check that's supposed to be for poisoning, burning and paralysis always fails.
+The S value is supposed to be 5 if the Pokémon is poisoned, burned or paralyzed, 10 if the Pokémon is asleep or frozen, and 0 if it has no status, but due to a bug (yes, this formula is astoundingly buggy), only sleep and freezing actually affect this value; the subsequent check that's supposed to be for poisoning, burning and paralysis always fails.
 So in fact, the S value is 10 if the Pokémon is asleep or frozen and 0 otherwise.
 Making a Pokémon poisoned, burned or paralyzed does not improve your chances of catching it at all.

 Wobbles